• Skip to primary navigation

 Important Considerations for Private Photo Sharing

-In looking for methods to share photos with groups, there is no shortage of options that can accomplish the task.
-The trick is discovering the best option, based on an objective evaluation of the strengths of each to match your goals, and your organizational considerations.
+In looking for methods to share photos privately with groups, there is no shortage of options that seem like they should be able to accomplish the task.
+Discovering the best option that works reliably — for everyone — is challenging.
+Based on an objective evaluation of the strengths of each to match your goals, and your organizational considerations, we’ve put together this list to make it easy to compare online photo sharing solutions.

 1. Security

-Whether you’re sharing a single photo, or looking to privately share dozens or hundreds of photos, security is of utmost concern to any individual—and certainly any business.
+Whether you’re sharing a single photo, or looking to privately share dozens or hundreds of photos, security is of utmost concern to every business.
+Especially if the photos (or videos) you’re sharing are private or have an embargo date.
 Some photo distribution options may be more open and easier to access by design, but that comes at the expense of security.
 The security concerns amplify if an account is used to access the photos.
 Most brands or businesses need a high level of security, so keep that in mind.

 2. Versatility